jamietre/CsQuery/README.md

 In the early stages of this project I had not much time to get it working "well enough" to solve a particular problem.That resulted in a some regrettable decisions and code.
 The nice thing about porting something is that you don't need to start from scratch with unit tests.
 The jQuery tests have the benefit of covering a lot of edge cases discovered over the years, but have the disavantage of being a bit messy and disorganized.
 Not that my own are a lot better!
 But as time permits I have been cleaning up and adding to the tests.
 While I think this project has pretty good test coverage for the vast majority of its features (selectors and DOM manipulation methods) some of the more complex features like Extend -- which, in particular, is difficult to test well - are not well covered.

+Some CSS3 pseudo-classes have not been implemented yet; this should be finished very shortly.
+Anything that is **not** here has been implemented, or is not relevant in this context (e.g. ":hover" and ":root").

+Combinators:

+     + adjacent selector
+     ~ general sibling selector

+Pseudo-classes:

+    :empty
+    :lang(C)
+    :nth-last-child(N)
+    :nth-last-of-type(N)
+    :only-of-type

+Pseudo-elements (none implemented)

+    :first-letter
+    :first-line
+    :before
+    :after

+That's all.